AdaCore/spark2014/lrm/source/packages.rst

                           Volatile => (Input => C)),
        Initializes    => A
     is                          -- Three abstract state names are declared A, B & C.
-                                -- A is ininialized during the elaboration of Y or -- its private descendants.
+                                -- A is initialized during the elaboration of Y or -- its private descendants.
        ...                      -- C is designated as a volatile input and cannot appear -- in an initializes aspect clause